wavded/humane-js/readme.md

 You can see a [demo and usage here](http://wavded.github.com/humane-js/)

+## Custom Theme Support

+This is coming.
+Allowing you to fork the project and add your own themes and push them back to this repo.

 ## Browser Support

 Humane has been well tested for the following browsers.